-They don’t do their chores, their bedroom is a bomb site of ‘stuff’, the don’t smile when we come home, they don’t do what we consider to be important and they never do X, they don’t do Y and they will not do Z.
+They don’t do their chores, their bedroom is a bomb site of ‘stuff’, they don’t smile when we come home, they don’t do what we consider to be important and they never do X, they don’t do Y and they will not do Z.

 So, we fall into a pattern of looking for what’s wrong instead of appreciating this amazing person who came into our lives with such great joy, appreciation and celebration.
 Instead, we can fall into seeing our child as a pile of irritating stones that trip us up more and more.
-Could it be, that it’s the very pictures we have how our child should be that are affecting us, and tripping us up, not so much the previously cherished bundle of love?
+Could it be, that it’s the very pictures we have how on our child should be that are affecting us, and tripping us up, and not so much the previously cherished bundle of love?